msradam/3270Connect/README.md

 Here are the key features of 3270Connect:

 - Running workflows defined in a configuration file.
+- Command-line interface for scripting and running automation from the terminal.
 - Capturing the 3270 screens as the workflow executes.
 - Running workflows concurrently with options for controlling the number of concurrent workflows and runtime duration.
-- Dashboard to visually provide metrics on concurrency usage
+- Dashboard and web console to visually provide metrics on concurrency usage and manage runs.
 - Headless mode for running workflows without a graphical user interface.
 - Verbose mode for detailed output.
 - API mode for advanced automation.